-Fructose is the kind of sugar that occurs naturally in fruit.
-But still, consuming too much fructose can indeed be bad for your health.
+Fructose is a natural sugar found in fruits and veggies.
+But consuming too much fructose can still be bad for your health.
 The only organ in your body that can break down fructose is the liver.
 It turns fructose into triglycerides (which can damage liver function), free radicals (which can damage cells), and uric acid (which may cause damage to your arteries).

-Sucrose is table sugar, the kind that is added to baked goods, candy, and most foods.
+Sucrose is white table sugar.
+This is the stuff that many Americans sprinkle on cereal and what is added to baked goods, ice cream, and most processed foods.
 Sucrose is composed of a mixture of glucose and fructose.
-The part that is glucose gets sent to your bloodstream, causing a spike in blood sugar.
-The part that is fructose gets sent to your liver to be metabolized.
+The glucose gets sent to your bloodstream, causing a spike in blood sugar, while the fructose is sent to your liver to be metabolized.

 How Much Sugar is Healthy?

-According to the World Health Organization (WHO), there’s no nutritional reason to include added sugar, like the sugar in soda and sweets, in your diet.
-But if you do, the WHO suggests that a person with a healthy BMI consume no more than 6 teaspoons of sugar a day.
-That’s 25 grams.
+According to the World Health Organization (WHO), there’s no nutritional reason to include added sugar in your diet.
+But if you do, the WHO suggests that a person with a healthy BMI consume no more than 25 grams of sugar per day.
+That’s 6 teaspoons.

-Even if you follow a healthy diet, it’s possible that you’re consuming way more sugar than this recommended amount.
+Even if you follow a healthy diet, it’s possible that you’re consuming way more than that.

 Our sugar consumption has risen dramatically over the past 200 or so years.
 In 2005, Westerners consumed, on average, 152 pounds of sugar a year, compared to 6.3 pounds per year in 1822.

 Part of that increase is due to lifestyle.
-Part is due to the amount of sugar included in basically every processed food and drink.
+Part is due to the amount of sugar included in basically all processed foods and drinks.
 And part is because a lot of people don’t know how ubiquitous sugar is.
 It’s included in products you’d never imagine, like dressings and sauces.
 One brand of popular pasta sauce has more sugar in one serving than two Oreo cookies!

 Best Sugar Substitutes

-For a sugar detox, and for long-term health benefits, it’s really best that you take sugar out of your diet completely.
-It will help get rid of your cravings for good.
-But if you choose to replace some of your sugar intake with sugar substitutes, there are some that are worse than others.
+For a sugar detox, and for long-term health benefits, it’s really best that you remove added sugar from your diet completely.
+This will help get rid of sugar cravings for good.
+But if you choose to replace some of your sugar intake with sugar substitutes, there are some that are better than others.

-Best sugar substitutes: natural sweeteners like stevia, pure maple syrup (but in small amounts), dates, and berries.
+The best sugar substitutes are natural sweeteners like stevia, pure maple syrup (in small amounts), dates, and berries.